Murder of Wang Lianying: Press

-The killing of a famous courtesan by an educated businessman immediately "scandalized and mesmerized the city's chattering classes".
+The killing of a famous courtesan by an educated youth immediately "scandalized and mesmerized the city's chattering classes".
 Newspaper coverage of the murder and trial was extensive, with tabloids focusing on the crime and larger papers prioritizing its aftermath.
-The Shen Bao, for instance, published more than seventy articles on the court trial, with another hundred related to the case, in six months.
+The Shen Bao published more than seventy articles on the court trial, with another hundred related to the case, in six months.
 After the trial, the 5,000-word verdict and accompanying confessions were serialized in the Xinwen Bao from 25 November to 8 December 1920.
 International newspapers also picked up the story.
 (Note: For example, Morris Werner, the Shanghai-based correspondent for the New York Tribune, reprinted Yan's confession in that publication's 3 October 1920 issue (Werner 1920)) Chen linked this widespread interest and coverage with the instability of the Warlord Era, suggesting that the trial provided a distraction from other issues.
+(Note: After the overthrow of the Qing dynasty in 1912, the Republic of China was led by President Yuan Shikai, whose increasingly dictatorial Beiyang government lost control of much of the country after his death in 1916.
+In the subsequent decade, China's provinces were led by various warlords who deployed their armies in bids to seize control of the country.
+A central government would not regain control over China until after the Northern Expedition of the late 1920s (Li 2012).)

 Rumours spread rapidly, and many were published by contemporary tabloids.
-Prior to the identification of Lianying's body, The Crystal publicized baseless claims that she had fled a life of debt, that she was continuing her career in northern China, and that her parents were aware of her location.
+Prior to the identification of Lianying's body, The Crystal publicized baseless claims that she had fled a life of debt, was continuing her career in northern China, and her parents were aware of her location.
 During the investigation, the Little Eastern Times prematurely reported that Yan had been arrested and conflated him with a person named Zhong Ruisheng.
 It was also claimed that Zhu Baosan had spent 3,000 yuan (equivalent to ¥ in 2023) to silence the press after his son came under media scrutiny.
-After Yan's execution, some claimed that he had not been killed, but rather that Zhu had provided his friend with a substitute.
+After Yan's execution, some claimed that he had not been killed, but rather that Zhu Zhija had provided his friend with a substitute.